SouthGreenPlatform/AgroLD_webapp/gff2rdf_agrold_lib/README.md

         'type': 'exon'},

-alias_filee.txt
+4 - alias_file.txt

+    >>> What is it alias_file.txt

     alias_file.txt: some time into file in gff a alias are use for def the chromosome, but this param is optionnel. if you usean alias for you chromosome we recommande to complete the file:

-e.a: make the prefix in left and the chromosome in right alias_file.txt traes3bPseudomoleculeV1=3B
+    e.a: make the prefix in left and the chromosome in right

+    alias_file.txt

+    traes3bPseudomoleculeV1=3B